 But many other foods taste good too, like flame broiled meat or your mother’s mashed potatoes.

-But why do you crave junk food, specifically?
+But why do you crave sugary foods and junk food, specifically?

 What’s so special about junk food?